plan44/plan44-feed/kksdcm-config/README.md

 #### Use the auto-upgrade mechanism via SD Card when KKS-DCM is already installed

-- copy the built image (see `./p44b status` for getting the full path/filename) into the root of the SDCard and name it `kks-dcm.sysupgrade.bin`.
+- copy the built image (see `./p44b status` for getting the full path/filename) into the root of the SDCard and name it `kks-dcm.sysupgrade.bin` (if you have packaged the image with `p44 package` as shown above, the packaged image file has the correct name already and can be copied directly to the SD).
 - reboot the KKS-DCM with the SDCard inserted.
 - it should automatically upgrade, when successful, the file on the SDCard will be renamed to `kks-dcm.sysupgrade.bin_DONE`, also preventing updating again.